hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   utf8 strings to be handled and chars extracted from it, even if the char is a multibyte encoded value.

   * one could use !ae as a shortcut

+######## Misc XOps

+* !timestamp()

+  Returns the current date-time in a suitable way, based on whether it is being accessed as a int or string or binary buffer.

+* !randombytes(bytelen_var_or_value)

+  Return random data of the specified bytelen in a suitable way, based on how it is accessed.

 ###### Clean coding (Comments, White spaces)